SergioGilBorras/VisualRS/README.md

 ## Results

 Next we show the resulting table from the option 1 execution: "All similarities measures execution" corresponding to the Test class `exec_batch ()` method.

-The table shows the obtained values applying all the implemented quality measures to all the implemented similarity measures.
-The dataset chosen has been MovieLens 1Mb.
+The table shows a complete set of quality measures results when all the implemented similarity measures are applied to the MovieLens 1M dataset.
+Red values represent inadequate results, while blue shadowed cells show the best results.
+This experiment shows the superiority of the `JMSD` and `Jaccard * Cosine` metrics to represent MovieLens RS information.
 The set of implemented quality measures is:

 * OUT ≈ CC: Correlation between OUT and Closeness central
 * OUT ≈ BC: Correlation between OUT and Between centrality